fergald/explainer-bfcache-ccns/README.md

 because it will be evicted
 when relevant state changes.

+In the following,
+whether the `Authorization` header has been used is based on observing network requests made by the top-level frame and all same-origin subframes.
+We consider all same-origin frames because they have access to the same stored tokens (this will change with [storage partitioning][storage-partitioning]).
+We do not consider cross-origin subframes because CCNS on subframes does not currently prevent BFCaching.

 The page can be cached with CCNS if both of the following are true

 - the API has been used to declare relevant cookies.